kormax/apple-home-key/README.md

 1. Home Key Primary:
     `A0000008580101`.
 Primary, used for most commands;
 2. Home Key Configuration:
     `A0000008580102`.
-Used for mailbox synchronization, can only be selected after a successful authentication with a primary applet.
+Presumably used for mailbox synchronization, can only be selected after a successful STANDARD authentication with a primary applet.

 In most situations a reader will only use the Primary applet, Configuration will be selected only:
 - When a secondary device (a watch) is authenticated for the first time;